 Clean Cache Regularly

-Once every 2 weeks is enough.
+Once every two weeks is enough.

-Just clearing cache keeps storage healthy.
+Just clearing the cache keeps the storage in good shape.

 Move Media to Cloud

-- Open Google Photos app
+- Launch the Google Photos app.

-- Enable "Back up & sync"
+- Turn "Back up & sync" on.

-- Navigate to Settings → Free up space
+- Go to Settings → Make room

-- Tap "Free up XX GB"
+- "Free up XX GB" is tapped.

 Monitor App Sizes